yetulaxman/ContainersHPC2023/_hands-on/Jupyter_puhti.md

 # As a starting point, you can download all necessary template files for the
 # customising course environment from allas object storage storage (as shown below).
 The downloaded template files include NMRLipids-course.lua
 # (i.e., coursename.lua) is a module environment file.
-Replace the "NMRLipids-course" with your own custom name in the file name of .lua file.
-# This name will be the environment name that you would like to see on Puhti web interface.
 In the ".lua" file,
 # you can set the absolute path for bin directory (where you would  have installed all the python packages using tykky),
 # configure path for notebook URL (i.e., the notebook that you would like to see ater opening Jupyter notebook) and  optional
 # source path for extra material (source path is where you download extra matrial on scratch area and refer to the path